DaringDreamer/100-days-of-code/Day_One.md

 It is also a build tool created by Apache Foundation.
 It is very popular because of its features.
 Those are managing build process and dependency management.
 It was designed using plugin based architecture.That means we can easily extend the functionality using the plugins that we need for specific purpose.

+### It was also designed based on large projects.
+If a project has 4 sub projects and each sub projects has its own pom.xml file then in the root project we can execute all the children pom.xml files by using one command.

 - People like this because it takes care of managing dependecies. (i.e it fetches dependencies if you specify unique coordinates of dependencies.
 It also fetches the dependencies of dependencies)
 - Maven believes on Convention rather than configuration. i.e Maven provides default values for the project.So developers most of the times don't have to do anything.
 - the build process was stores in pom.xml